 What is Post Office Savings Account?

-Post Office Savings Account is a deposit scheme under the Government of India, operational at post offices throughout the country.
+Post Office Savings Account is a deposit scheme under the Government of India, operational at all post offices in the country.
 It yields returns on your investment at a fixed interest rate which is decided by the Reserve Bank of India.
 Currently the fixed interest rate is at 4%

 Post Office Savings Scheme is beneficial for individuals who want to earn fixed returns on their investment with minimum risk.